billaram/zcapp/README.md

 		*/
 	})
-// instead of array it returns an object in data array app.view('formLinkName','viewLinkName').findOne(criteria)
+// instead of array it returns an object in data key app.view('formLinkName','viewLinkName').findOne(criteria)
 	.then((response) =>{
 		/* sample response